Cloud-Cluster Architecture for Detection in Intermittently Connected Sensor Networks: System Model and Problem Formulation

 \subsection{System Model}

-We consider a team of multiple sensors indexed by $i$, $i\in\{1,\hdots,N\}$, that are deployed to sense the environment and determine if the event of interest has occurred.
+Denote $[1:N]\triangleq \{1,\ldots,N\}$.
+We consider a set of sensors indexed by $i$, $i\in[1:N]$, that are deployed to sense the environment and determine if the event of interest has occurred.
 We assume that the sensors are noisy and their ability to detect the event is captured for sensor $i$, by the probabilities $P_{\text{MD},s_i}$ of missed detection and $P_{\text{FA},s_i}$ of false alarm.
-Suppose that there are two hypotheses $\mathcal H_0$ and $\mathcal H_1$, the first occurs with probability $p_0= 1-p_1$ and the second with probability $p_1$.
+Suppose that there are two hypotheses $\mathcal H_0$ and $\mathcal H_1$, the first occurs with probability $P_0= 1-P_1$ and the second with probability $P_1$.
 We denote the random variable that symbolizes the correct hypothesis by $\Xi$, where $\Xi\in\{0,1\}$.
 We assume for each sensor $i$ that the measured bit $y_i$ may be swapped with the following probabilities

 where $P_{\text{FA},s_i},P_{\text{MD},s_i}\in (0,0.5)$ without loss of generality.
 We allow for heterogeneity in each sensor's ability to detect the event of interest.
 In practice these can arise due to characteristics such as the quality of their sensors and their proximity to the measured event.
-The sensors have intermittent connectivity to a centralized cloud server, or \emph{FC}.
+The sensors have intermittent connectivity to a centralized cloud server, or FC.
 This intermittent connectivity is modeled by a binary random variable $t_i$ that is equal to $1$ if sensor $s_i$ can communicate with the FC and $0$ otherwise.
 We denote by $p_{\text{com},s_i}$ the probability that sensor $s_i$ can communicate with the cloud (or FC), that is, $p_{\text{com},s_i}=\Pr(t_i=1)$.
-Upon obtaining a communication link to the cloud server, a sensor will transmit sensed information from its cluster of sensors to the cloud.
+Upon obtaining a communication link to the cloud server, a \textit{communicating} sensor will transmit information to the FC.
+The FC gathers the information it receives from the communicating sensors, and aims at estimating the correct hypothesis by minimizing the following expected loss function:

+where $L_{10}$ is the loss caused by false alarm, $L_{01}$ is the loss caused by missed detection.
+Additionally, $P_{\text{FA}}$ and $P_{\text{MD}}$ are the false alarm and missed detection probabilities resulting from the FC detection decision, respectively.
+Next, we present the three system communication architectures we consider in this work.